 My name is Linda Pouliot and I am the co-author of Grieving Forward: Death Happened, Now What?
 A Practical Guide for Healing & Understanding the Grief Process.

 Linda is a nationally recognized grief support facilitator and a Certified Grief Recovery Specialist in The Grief Recovery Method by The Grief Recovery Institute.
+She is a licensed massage therapist and a certified John C. Maxwell Coach, Teacher, Trainer and Speaker.
 From February of 2002 – March of 2013 she volunteered at New Hope Center for Grief Support located in Northville, Michigan where she co-facilitated grief support groups and was a workshop speaker.
-Linda is a former Foster Parent (Livingston County, Michigan) and a former member of Insights Toastmasters, Brighton, Mi.
-In 2004 Linda graduated from Ann Arbor Institute of Massage Therapy, Ann Arbor, Michigan.
-When time allows, she attends Siena Heights University.
+Additionally, Linda is a retired Foster Parent (Livingston County, Michigan) and a former member of Insights Toastmasters, Brighton, Mi.